Texas Attorney General Ken Paxton - March 4th, Hour 3

 Now, this is also a state facing this year an $80 billion budget shortfall.

-I mean, you've got to be kidding.
+I mean, you got to be kidding.

 No, I have two children that live in California.

-They can't afford to buy a house because it's so expensive, and despite the fact that two of them served in the military, my son-in-law and my daughter, they don't get special deals to buy houses.
+And despite the fact that two of them served in the military, my son-in-law, my daughter, they don't get special deals to buy houses.

-They're living in rented housing because they can't afford it, so it's ridiculous that California would cut some special deal for people that are coming here illegally, and yet their own citizens can't afford to buy houses.
+So it's ridiculous that California would cut some special deal for people that are coming here illegally, and yet their own citizens can't afford to buy houses.

 I mean, it really is unbelievable.

-So I'm down at the border with President Trump and with Governor Abbott, and unfortunately, every time Governor Abbott and your state, and you've been involved in it, have tried or attempted to do the job that the federal government should be doing, which is enforcing the laws of our country, Joe Biden just the opposite.
+And unfortunately, every time Governor Abbott and your state, and you've been involved in it, have tried or attempted to do the job that the federal government should be doing, which is enforcing the laws of our country.

-I'm glad to see your your winning.
+I'm glad to see you're winning.

-I saw the razor wild that's been put up, the containers that have been put up.
+I saw the Razor Wild that's been put up, the containers that have been put up.

 I see the National Guard.